Dai1809/Banking/README.md

-# 🏦 Banking
+# 🏦 Banking & 🎬 Movie Recommender Systems

-A collection of machine learning projects focusing on real-world **financial applications**.
+A collection of machine learning projects focusing on **real-world financial applications** and **movie recommendation systems**.

 ---